gesiscss/css_methods_python/README.md

 - Session 4: [Topic modeling](d_data_analysis_methods/4_topic_modeling.ipynb) (Ready for testing)
 - Session 5: [Supervised machine learning](d_data_analysis_methods/5_supervised_machine_learning.ipynb)

+## Permanent call for contribution

+This course is initialized by 14 sessions, but more sessions can be added.
+For this, we invite contributions.
+Before starting to develop, you should contact us.
+When you develop, please use [this template](template.ipynb).
+Why should you contribute?
+Because science should be open, and we believe that this course has a future.

+## Who are we

+This course is edited by [Haiko Lietz](https://github.com/haikolietz) and [N. Gizem Bacaksizlar Turbic](https://github.com/ngizembacaksizlar).
+Contact us [here](mailto:haiko.lietz@gesis.org).

 ## Acknowledgement

-These resources have been developed as part of the [Social ComQuant](https://socialcomquant.ku.edu.tr/) project which had been funded as a twinning project among Koç University (Istanbul, Turkey), GESIS – Leibniz Institute for the Social Sciences (Cologne, Germany), and the ISI Foundation (Torino, Italy) under the European Commission's Horizon 2020 funding line.
+The initial 14 sessions have been developed as part of the [Social ComQuant](https://socialcomquant.ku.edu.tr/) project which had been funded until 2023 as a twinning project among Koç University (Istanbul, Turkey), GESIS – Leibniz Institute for the Social Sciences (Cologne, Germany), and the ISI Foundation (Torino, Italy) under the European Commission's Horizon 2020 funding line.